Titles and Affiliations

 Impact

-Immunotherapy stimulates a person's immune system to recognize and destroy cancer cells and is a promising treatment for breast cancer patients.
+Immunotherapy stimulates a person’s immune system to recognize and destroy cancer cells and is a promising treatment for breast cancer.
 However, some tumors can evade immune attack.
 Checkpoint inhibitors (CPI), a type of immunotherapy, work by preventing tumor cells from evading a patient’s immune response.
 While CPI drugs are approved for treatment of various types of cancers, including some breast cancers, their effectiveness in breast cancer has been disappointing overall.
 Drs.
 Formenti and Demaria are investigating ways to improve response to immunotherapies by combining it with radiation treatment.
 Their research has shown that radiation therapy has the potential to convert a nonresponsive (immunogenically cold) tumor into a responsive (immunogenically hot) one.
-It does this by generating T cells, the cancer-fighting cells of the immune system.
-Drs.
-Formenti and Demaria have taken cells from patients with different types of breast cancer and developed a series of laboratory models that recapitulate the 3D environment of the tumors.
-Using these innovative models, they will determine ways to enhance responses to immunotherapy with radiation—this will provide a critical step towards developing precision radiotherapy, facilitating its use in combination with immunotherapy as a successful and durable treatment approach for breast cancer patients.
+Their work will provide a critical step towards developing precision radiotherapy, facilitating its use in combination with immunotherapy as a successful and durable treatment approach for breast cancer patients.

 Progress Thus Far